 Strong social ties boost longevity

-The researchers showed for the first time in a wild primate that, not surprisingly, both sexes benefit from having strong social ties.
+The researchers showed for the first time in a wild primate that, not surprisingly, both males and females benefit from having strong social ties.
 Just like humans, “baboon males live longer lives if they’re socially connected,” Alberts said.

 Males that maintained strong female friendships were 28% more likely to make it to their next birthday than their socially isolated counterparts.